amplitude/amplitude-docs/content/collections/account-management/en/scim-provision.md

 ### Manual configuration (SAML)

-If you're SSO requires SAML support, use the manual configuration described in [Set up single sign-on (SSO) for Amplitude using Okta](/docs/admin/single-sign-on/okta).
+If your SSO requires SAML support, use the manual configuration described in [Set up single sign-on (SSO) for Amplitude using Okta](/docs/admin/single-sign-on/okta).

 ## Troubleshooting